cta-wave/Test-Content-Generation/chunked/README.md

 ## generating chunked content

 1. create the MPD corresponding to the target test vector configuration and name it according to the media profile.
-2. run the `gen.sh` script with the corresponding arguments
+2. run the `gen.sh` script with the corresponding arguments.